david-sawatzke/docker-selfoss/README.md

 ## Setup

-All data is stored in `/var/www/html/data`, which is persisted as a volume, but it might be reasonable to export it to the local file system.
+All data is stored in `/selfoss/data`, which is persisted as a volume, but it might be reasonable to export it to the local file system.
 Port 80 is exposed for the web application.

-### Data Folders

-Selfoss requires a bunch of folders in the data directory.
-Make sure to create them if you export the volume, running following from the data volume's root:

-    mkdir cache favicons logs thumbnails sqlite
-    chown -R 33 . # UID 33 is www-data inside the container

 ### Configuration